-Mozilla and the Firefox browser have been around for a while now.
+Mozilla and the Firefox browser have been around for a long time now.
 Throughout the different versions, they have done their best to provide protection to users of their browser, all for free.
 However, the next logical step in their user protection is to protect the members by having them connect to a VPN (Virtual Private Network).
 For the first time ever, Mozilla has partnered with the VPN company, Mullvad, to offer a paid product for device level protection.
-They call it the “FPN”.
+Mullvad apparently has the same level of dedication to protecting the privacy of the users.
+They originally call it the “FPN”.
 As you can guess, that stands for Firefox Private Network.
-Mullvad apparently has the same level of dedication to protecting the privacy of the users.
+The service was renamed Mozilla VPN in June 2020.
 At the time of this review, the paid version is only available for desktops on Windows 10.
-However, other platforms are coming soon.
+However, other platforms are in development.
 Both the browser level protection (basically a proxy) and the device level protection are still in their infancy, so we will provide you with as much information as we can.

-The FPN comes in 2 versions.
+Mozilla VPN comes in 2 versions.
 One is effectively a free proxy, while the other one offers full-device protection is available for a cost of $4.99 a month and you have to join a waiting list first.
 It is unknown if they plan on offering the VPN for a longer service period than just one month at a time.
-Keep in mind that if you are going to use the browser extension, you are limited to 12 -1 hour sessions and you have to create a Mozilla account.
+Keep in mind that if you are going to use the browser extension, you are limited to twelve 1-hour sessions and you have to create a Mozilla account.
 Of course, that is as long as it is in beta.

 Now, we will talk about what you get in the browser-level and full-device products.
 Again, these products are still new so there are bound to be things that do not work fully.
 For the browser level product, you do need to create a Mozilla account if you do not already have one.
 After that, you add the extension to your Firefox browser.
 Once you have done so, you click on the icon we point to with the red arrow.
 That will bring up the screen you see on the right.
 To start the process and use one of your hour long passes to test it out, simply move the slider to the right to activate it.
 At the time of the writing, the proxy does do what it is supposed to do.
 However, we were able “break” the proxy when we performed a test.
 As soon as we ran the test, the proxy shut down.
 Surely that will be fixed, but you may encounter the same issue, at least in the early stages.
 The full device protection is a different story.
 It is the product of the partnership with Mullvad VPN.
 Some of the features include: